 Virtual Currency: Counsel companies that are developing fundamental financial businesses for the virtual currency ecosystem; routinely advise funds and banks on virtual currency-related matters.

-Emerging Growth: Represent and partner with next-generation financial technology and payments companies across the FinTech industries, including lending exchanges, payments, point of sale, personal financial management, virtual currency, and SaaS.
+Emerging Growth: Represent and partner with next-generation financial technology and payments companies across the FinTech industries, including lending exchanges, payments, point of sale, personal financial management, education financing, virtual currency, and SaaS.

 Technology and Digital Transactions: Advise market leaders and innovators in the FinTech, mobile, eCommerce, and SaaS sectors, among many others, to execute transactions related to the development, acquisition, licensing, sourcing, and integration of complex technologies, systems, and software.